-Written by Default admin account Понедельник, 21 Январь 2013
+Written by Sergei Terekhov Понедельник, 21 Январь 2013

 My dear readers, let’s continue discussing principles of creating a popular mobile game that would hit the tops of Google Play and App Store and bring its developer world-wide fame and an impressive account in some Swiss bank.
 I hope that this article may help you make at least one further step on this way.
 In two previous parts (How to create a successful mobile game.
 Part 1; How to create a successful mobile game.
 Part 2) we considered some general principles about game world, characters, users’ motivation etc. Today, let’s take a closer look at gameplay, design and mechanics and take popular casual games like Angry Birds, Cut the Rope, Ninja Jump, World of Goo and some others as examples of a successful mobile software development.

 Did you notice that all games mentioned above are inherently monotonous?
 I don’t mean that in a bad way.
 I just want to say that the game controls and levels passing are extremely easy in the most cases.
 You’ve learnt some basic principles how the game characters/objects move – and go on!
 All levels are also based on the same mechanics and sometimes diversified using additional items.
 It is almost impossible to get stuck on some level; all of them may be passed in a couple of attempts.
 But if you still can’t move on, a lot of useful helpers are provided like Mighty Eagle in Angry Birds (of course, not for free ;) ).